The Water & Wastewater Systems Operators Apprenticeship Program

-At the Delaware Rural Water Association (DRWA), we are highly aware of the need for skilled water and wastewater system specialists, and we have been working diligently to address this need.
+At the Delaware Rural Water Association (DRWA), we are highly aware of the need for skilled water and wastewater system operators and specialists.
+We have been working diligently to address this need.
 The Water Systems Operation Specialist Apprenticeship Program was registered by Delaware’s Department of Labor in May 2019 and the first graduating class of apprentices completed the program in the spring of 2021.